 Overview of U.S. Military Support

-R/V Atlantis, an oceanographic research ship under charter with the U.S. Navy’s Office of Naval Research, is taking part in the search.
-The ship brings advanced precision navigation, seafloor mapping sonar and satellite communications to the effort.
+R/V Atlantis, an oceanographic research ship under charter with the U.S. Navy’s Office of Naval Research, took part in the search.
+The ship brought advanced precision navigation, seafloor mapping sonar and satellite communications to the effort.

 From Nov.
 17 - 30, two U.S. Navy P-8A Poseidon multi-mission maritime aircraft assisted in search efforts.
 The P-8A is the Navy’s newest maritime, patrol and reconnaissance aircraft and is configured with state-of-the-art sensors and communications equipment, allowing it to support a wide range of missions over large bodies of water, including sub-surface search-and-rescue operations.

 From Nov.
 18 - 30, two independent rescue assets from URC were deployed to assist:

 - The Submarine Rescue Chamber (SRC) and underwater intervention Remotely Operated Vehicle (ROV).
 The SRC is a McCann rescue chamber designed during World War II and still used today.
 SRC can rescue up to six persons at a time and reach a bottomed submarine at depths of 850 feet.

 - The Pressurized Rescue Module (PRM) and supporting equipment.
 The PRM can submerge up to 2,000 feet for docking and mating, with a submarine settled on the ocean floor up to 45-degree angle in both pitch and roll.
 The PRM can rescue up to 16 personnel at a time.